 The Food and Drug Administration said Tuesday it favors replacing the blanket ban with a new policy barring donations from men who have had man-on-man sex in the previous 12 months.
 The new policy would put the U.S. in line with other countries including Australia, Japan and the U.K.

-But activists questioned whether requiring a year of celibacy from gay men amounted to a significant policy shift.
+Activists, however, questioned whether requiring a year of celibacy from gay men in order to donate blood amounted to a significant policy shift.

-The blanket ban dates from the early years of the AIDS crisis and was intended to protect the blood supply from what was a then little-understood disease.
-But many medical groups, including the American Medical Association, say the policy is no longer supported by science.
-Australia, Japan, the U.K. and many other countries previously moved to a one-year period.
+The lifetime ban dates from the early years of the AIDS crisis and was intended to protect the blood supply from what was a then little-understood disease.
+But many medical groups, including the American Medical Association, say the policy is no longer supported by science, given advances in HIV testing.
+Gay activists say the ban is discriminatory and perpetuates negative stereotypes.

 The agency will recommend the switch in draft guidelines early next year and move to finalize them after taking comments from the public, FDA officials told reporters.
 FDA Deputy Director Dr. Peter Marks declined to give a timeframe for completing the process but said, "we commit to working as quickly as possible on this issue."

 Marks said some of the most compelling evidence for changing the policy comes from Australia, which put in place a one-year ban on donations over a decade ago.
 Recently published studies showed no change in the safety of the blood supply after making the switch.